-The speech peripheral, which contains an MC3417 continuously variable-slope delta modulator-demodulator, an MC145414 tunable, dual switched-capacitor, low-pass filter, and an MC14040 counter, encodes analog signals into a serial bit stream at a rate of 15,625 bits/s (Fig. 1).
+The speech peripheral, which contains an MC3417 continuously variable-slope delta modulator-demodulator, an MC145414 tunable, dual switchedcapacitor, low-pass filter, and an MC14040 counter, encodes analog signals into a serial bit stream at a rate of 15,625 bits/s (Fig. 1).
 The bit stream is then stored in CPU memory.
-On demand, the peripheral
+On demand, the peripheral will reproduce an analog signal well enough to be understood easily by an untrained listener.

 Such a speech peripheral will enhance the I/O capability of industrial systems, consumer service systems, and games tremendously.
 Although more CPU memory is required than for linear predictive coding, stored words are easily changed than with LPC.
 Furthermore, no special memories or complicated calculations are required and no special-purpose synthesizer chips are needed.
-The encoded out of CPU memory as any other data.
+The encoded speech signals are simply recorded into and played out of CPU memory as any other data.
 Even the software is simple: words can be packed into ROM or a disk and need only be selected by the microprocessor software for output.